sd8917/Quizz-App/README.md

       - POST /api/v1/auth/login — Login and receive JWT (public)

 - Channels (all protected)
-      - POST /api/v1/channel/ — Create a channel
+  - POST /api/v1/channel/ — Create a channel (creator/admin only)
   - GET /api/v1/channel/ — List channels for current user
   - GET /api/v1/channel/:channelId — Get channel details
-      - POST /api/v1/channel/:channelId/invite — Invite a user to a channel
+  - POST /api/v1/channel/:channelId/invite — Invite a user to a channel (creator/admin only)
-      - DELETE /api/v1/channel/:channelId — Delete a channel
+  - DELETE /api/v1/channel/:channelId — Delete a channel (admin only)

 - Quiz (protected)
-      - POST /api/v1/quiz/channel/:channelId — (ADMIN) Create a question in a channel
+  - POST /api/v1/quiz/channel/:channelId — Create a question in a channel (creator/admin only)
-      - POST /api/v1/quiz/channel/:channelId/bulk — (ADMIN) Bulk create questions
+  - POST /api/v1/quiz/channel/:channelId/bulk — Bulk create questions (creator/admin only)
-      - GET /api/v1/quiz/channel/:channelId/questions — Get questions for a channel (user view)
+  - GET /api/v1/quiz/channel/:channelId/questions — Get questions for a channel (all authenticated users)
-      - POST /api/v1/quiz/channel/:channelId/submit — Submit a quiz (user-facing endpoint used to attempt/submit answers)
+  - POST /api/v1/quiz/channel/:channelId/submit — Submit a quiz (all authenticated users)

 - Attempts (protected)
   - POST /api/v1/attempt/channel/:channelId/submit — Submit quiz attempt (service prevents duplicate attempts by default)
   - GET /api/v1/attempt/user — Get attempts for current user
   - GET /api/v1/attempt/channel/:channelId/leaderboard — Get leaderboard for a channel (top 20 by percentage)

+- Profile (protected)
+  - GET /api/v1/profile/ — Get current user profile
+  - PUT /api/v1/profile/ — Update current user profile (username, email, password)
+  - GET /api/v1/profile/users — List all users (admin only)
-Notes about attempts & leaderboard
+  - PUT /api/v1/profile/user/:userId/roles — Update user roles (admin only)Notes about attempts & leaderboard
 - Current behavior: the service checks for an existing attempt document for the (userId, channelId) pair and rejects a second submission with an error "You have already submitted this quiz.".
 If you want multiple attempts per user, the check in `AttemptService.submitQuizAttempt` must be adjusted (remove the guard, allow upserts, or store history and aggregate best scores in leaderboard).
 - The leaderboard endpoint currently returns attempt documents sorted by `percentage` descending and limited to 20.
 If multiple attempts per user are allowed the leaderboard may show the same user multiple times; consider using an aggregation to group by `userId` and pick the best score.